Ulnarization

 What happens after the removal of the external fixator?

 After the external fixator is removed, if a pollicization was not performed, the patient is placed in a cast which stays on for approximately 4 weeks.
 The cast removal is not a surgery; it is done in the clinic area.
-Dr. Standard may allow the cast to be removed by the patient’s home surgeon.
+In some cases the physician may allow the cast to be removed by the patient’s home surgeon.
 An occupational therapist makes a custom resting splint for the child at a follow-up appointment in the clinic.
 This resting splint is only worn at night until the child outgrows the splint (anywhere between one and six months).

 However, if a pollicization was performed, then the cast will need to stay on for approximately six weeks.
 The cast will need to be removed in the operating room at Sinai Hospital for detailed evaluation of the new thumb and removal of pins that are used in the pollicization procedure.
 After the cast is removed, an occupational therapist will make a custom resting splint for the child.
 It is worn day and night for one month, and then only at night until the child grows out of it, (anywhere between one and six months).